 Review by Mike

-FNB Field is the home of the Harrisburg Senators of Double-A Northeast.
-I need to declare form the outset that this review is out-of-date.
+FNB Field is the home of the Harrisburg Senators of the Eastern League.
+I need to declare from the outset that this review is out-of-date.
 It was written in 2009 and the photos are from 2004, but the ballpark has had a lot of renovation since then.
 Consider this an historical review of the ballpark the way it was before the upgrades...

 FNB Field stands on an island in the middle of the Susquehanna!
 River, just a bridge away from downtown Harrisburg.
 You'd think this would make it a pretty cool location, but somehow they have managed to avoid that.
 You can't see the skyline at all from the park, just some scrubbly trees in the outfield that hide the river.